The descriptions below will help you evaluate what class is the best fit for your gymnast.

 “Beginner Classes” focus on introducing and continuing gymnastic skills on beam, bars, vault, trampoline and tumbling.
 Gymnasts learn basic skills, correct form and technique.
 Gymnasts in the beginner class routinely work on forward rolls, straddle rolls, cartwheels, to name a few tumbling skills.
 Typically, boys and girls, ages 4-7, are enrolled in “Beginner” until their form and skills develop.
 Ages 6 and older begin to separate into ability level classes appropriate by age, gender and skill levels.
-Classes meet for one hour.
+Classes meet for 50 minutes.

 “Intermediate 1 & 2 Classes” is the next step.
 Gymnasts in the intermediate level show good form and technique on basic skills on tumbling as well as the beam, bars and vault.
 Intermediate gymnasts have achieved a backbend down (from a standing position) and are working on pulling it back up to the standing position.
 A backbend kick over, one arm cartwheels, back walkover, front limber are a few of the skills we attempt in this level.